 If you want your site to keep performing at its best, you need to clean up your database regularly.
 You also need to optimize your website to keep your user engagement growing.
 Thanks to the WP-Optimize plugin, you can do both automatically.
 The plugin will automatically delete unnecessary files without leaving manual queries that slow down your site.
-You can configure the plugin to remove pingbacks, trashed spam and unapproved comments, as well as trackbacks to keep your site lean and loading fast.
+You can configure the plugin to remove pingbacks, trashed spam, and unapproved comments, as well as trackbacks to keep your site lean and loading fast.

-2. Updraft WordPress Backup Plugin
+3. Updraft WordPress Backup Plugin

 As you know, it’s essential to back up all of your WordPress files and databases.
 Doing this will help you get back up quickly if your site is hacked, crashes, or hit by malware.
 With a fully backed up site, you would lose very little if anything at all.

 The plugin is great for making backups of your website and has a scheduling feature, so you don’t have to tinker with any files.
-The plugin comes with lots of customization options and allows you to back up your site and send it to off-site storages including Google Drive, Amazon, Dropbox, or your local store.
+The plugin comes with lots of customization options and allows you to back up your site and send it to off-site storage including Google Drive, Amazon, Dropbox, or your local store.

-3. BJ Lazy Load Plugin
+5. BJ Lazy Load Plugin

-If your site is image heavy, it can take more seconds for your site to fully load.
+If your site is image-heavy, it can take more seconds for your site to fully load.
 This can annoy readers and even affect your rankings.
 Now that site speed is a ranking factor, a slow site will mitigate against your success in the SERPs.
 If your site is already fast, you can make it faster by adding lazy loading functionality to your site.
 The BJ Lazy Load Plugin is the best out there.
 The plugin lets you control how and when images load on your site, saving your bandwidth and resulting in faster load times.

-4. TinyMCE Advanced Plugin
+6. TinyMCE Advanced Plugin

-When you are just getting started with a behemoth like WordPress, you need every skill in your skill set to get things done correctly.
+When you are just getting started with a behemoth like WordPress, you need every skill in your skillset to get things done correctly.
 One of the aspects of WordPress you need to understand is the Visual Editor toolbar, which holds the keys to your editing needs.
 To fully enjoy it, you may need more than the few options it offers.

-5. Broken Link Checker
+7. Broken Link Checker

 Even if you are not running an eCommerce site, it’s still great to have a low count of 404 pages on your site as it allows readers to navigate your site easily.
 Having “Page Not Available” errors on your site is the fastest way to lose readers.
 Another problem is that it may be difficult to identify the pages that contain the broken link on your site, further compounding the problem.

 This is similar to the plugin above in that they work closely together.
 While the Broken Link Checker Plugin allows you to detect a broken link instantaneously, the Redirection plugin lets you direct the broken link to the appropriate location.
-Imagine what will happen if you change the permalink of a post/page on your site and you forget to direct to a new URL.
+Imagine what will happen if you change the permalink of a post/page on your site and you forget to direct it to a new URL.
 You may never figure that out.